Would you like to give the future a present?

 Each of us has had moments of “glad grace,” moments of inspiration, courage, tenderness, and each of us is wise in our very own way.
 What could be better than sharing our stories and wisdom with the people we cherish? … Just imagine what it would be like to have a permanent record of your mother’s dreams for you as she awaited your birth—or words of inspiration set down by a grandfather who triumphed over disaster.

 My name is Jean Sheppard.
 I am a writer and editor and a writing teacher, and I firmly believe in the truth of Doris Lessing’s observation.
 I also firmly believe in the value of sharing those stories and the values they embody.

 Let me explain …

 My great-uncle, Harry Radcliffe, is, to borrow the words of Winston Churchill, a riddle, wrapped in a mystery, inside an enigma.
-All I know of him is what I can glean from this photo postcard he addressed to his niece, my mother, in 1932.
+All I know of him is what I can glean from this photo postcard he addressed to his niece, my mother, many decades ago.

 They say a picture is worth a thousand words, but I would much rather have his words—and more than a thousand.
 Why did he join the navy?
 What did he learn from his travels?
 If he could speak, what would he say about what mattered to him?

 If he had shared his memories, he would have given the future a timeless gift …